Dear Members and Friends of The Conococheague Institute:

 Facilities maintenance, quality programming, staff salaries, publications, and the administration of our research library, historic house museums, and artifact collections all require funding.
 Please take a moment to consider making a donation to The Conococheague Institute.

 Your support now will help us achieve our mission to share knowledge and encourage scholarship of the inhabitants of the Conococheague Frontier through preservation, education and research.
 If you have been considering a gift or a pledge to The Conococheague Institute, now is the time!

 Your tax-deductible gift of any size does make a difference.
 As a more lasting gift, you may wish to consider remembering C.I. in your estate planning.
 I would be happy to speak with you about opportunities available to assure future generations remember our shared heritage.

-Make your check payable to The Conococheague Institute and mail to 12995 Bain Road, Mercersburg, PA 17236.
+You can donate online through PayPal, or mail a check payable to The Conococheague Institute to 12995 Bain Road, Mercersburg, PA 17236.